EffectOrientedProgramming/book/Chapters/02_Introduction.md

 Not surprisingly, adding a random number to the result takes us from predictable to unpredictable.
 `fu` never fails and always produces an `Int`, but if you call it twice with the same inputs, you get different outputs.

-If each part is unpredictable, combining those parts into a component multiplies the unpredictabilities.

-The unpredictable elements are called *Effects*.
+Unpredictable elements are called *Effects*.

 ## Managing Effects